PDF

 Our Delaware Practice Group

 Christopher H. Lyons, the head of the Firm’s Wilmington office, has litigated extensively in Delaware state courts throughout his career, having tried cases on behalf of both plaintiffs and defendants in the Delaware Court of Chancery.
 Notable recoveries in his time at Robbins Geller include Goldstein v.
-Denner (Bioverativ), where Robbins Geller obtained an $84 million partial settlement and is preparing to try the remaining claims.
+Denner (Bioverativ), where Robbins Geller obtained a $124 million recovery on behalf of investors.
 Before joining Robbins Geller, Chris clerked for Vice Chancellor J. Travis Laster of the Delaware Court of Chancery and practiced at a prominent defense-side Delaware law firm.
 Chris now applies the expertise he gained from those experiences to help investors uncover wrongful conduct and recover the money and other remedies to which they are rightfully entitled.
 Chris splits his time between the Firm’s Nashville and Wilmington offices.
 Chris also guest lectures on mergers and acquisitions litigation at the New York University School of Law and at University of Pennsylvania Carey Law School.
 Read full bio.

 Randall J. Baron is often recognized as one of the leading Delaware corporate litigators in the nation by the court, his peers, and publications such as The National Law Journal, Chambers USA, and Martindale-Hubbell.
 For almost two decades, Randy has headed up a team of lawyers whose accomplishments include obtaining instrumental rulings both at injunction and trial phases, and establishing liability of financial advisors and investment banks.
 Randy served as one of the lead counsel in both the Dole Foods and Del Monte Foods cases.
 Randy and co-counsel obtained nearly $110 million total recovery for shareholders in In re Rural/Metro Corp.
 S’holders Litig.
 Randy also teaches merger and acquisition litigation at New York University School of Law and University of Pennsylvania Carey Law School and frequently guest lectures at law schools throughout the country, including Stanford Law School and Harvard Law School.
 Read full bio.